JosephAmbayec/Car-Part-Inventory-Tracker/README.md

 A **project** can be thought of as a cart, logged in users can add parts from the database into a project in order to better organize their parts.

 That about sums up the functionality of Car Parts Tracker, we hope you enjoy your experience using the application.

+The Car Guys: Braeden Giasson, Jayden Ramhit and Joseph Ambayec